 read about Git repositories in Domino.

-There are several special filenames reserved by Domino.
+There are several special files reserved by Domino.
 These files control the revisioning behavior, results display, and run comparison features of a project.

 By default, all projects include a

 project root folder.
 This file functions similarly to a .gitignore file, and can be used to exclude

 certain file patterns from being written to future revisions of the

 project files.
 Domino will ignore files that match the specified

 patterns whenever a new revision is created.
 This includes revisions

 created by syncing from your local machine using

 as well as new revisions created by a run or workspace session.